Deadline Friday 20 March

 Opportunistic

-• Any institutional or regulatory restrictions
+• any restrictions either at institutional or regulatory level

-• Preferred property types and sectors
+• the types and sectors you prefer

-• The mandates and investment vehicles used
+• the mandates and types of vehicles used to obtain exposure

 For further guidance or information, please contact: